dperezh/reservations/README.md

-# reservations
+# Reservations System

-online reservation system
+- Online reservation system.

+- Within each project (frontend and backend) you can find more detailed information.